-Prescribed (Set) Texts for Examination in the FHS in Egyptology, and for Final Examination MPhil Egyptology in Trinity Term 2013 Texts that may be set in photographic or line facsimile.
+Prescribed (Set) Texts for Examination in the FHS in Egyptology, and for Final Examination MPhil Egyptology

+Texts that may be set in photographic or line facsimile.
 Middle Egyptian

-As the order of the texts read in class cannot be fixed in advance, the following list is identical with the one for the FHS in Oriental Studies (EANES).
-But only those texts that have been read by the end of Hilary Term 2013 will form part of the examinations.
+As the order of the texts read in class cannot be fixed in advance, the following list is identical with the one for the FHS in Asian and Middle Eastern Studies (EANES).
+But only those texts that have been read by the end of Hilary Term will form part of the examinations.